Bibi-Khanym Mosque: Architecture

 Four minarets at the outer corners of the site have been restored.
 Four other, more majestic minarets that flanked the Portal arch of the entrance and the Pischtak of the main domed building are not completed yet.

 In the middle of the courtyard is located the stone pedestal—the huge Quran stand—crafted from ornate marble blocks.
-This remarkable sight originates from the time of Timur.
+This sight originates from the time of Timur.

 The huge Bibi-Khanym Mosque with its three domed rooms, the covered galleries and the open courtyard was intended to gather the entire male population of Samarkand city for the joint Friday prayers.

 In the construction of three domes of Bibi-Khanym mosque, sophisticated in Timur's time, one important innovation was applied: a two-fold construction, where the internal dome hall neither by the form nor by height corresponds to the dome's shape from outside.
 There is a hollow space between the inner ceiling and the outer cupola.
 This dome construction allowed the main hall of the mosque to be committed to the proportions and the aesthetics of the 30 m high interior above the mihrab.
 Meanwhile, the 40 m high outer dome of the main building could be designed for maximal impression and visibility.
 This scheme was applied also to the lateral dome structures that allowed making modest buildings the figuration tower-like structures with elegant melon-shaped and longitudinally ribbed outer domes.

 The interiors of the mosque contain gilding, imitating local brocade embroideries.
 Bibi-Khanym mosque was one of the most ambitious architectural projects of the Timurid period and influenced the architecture of Central Asia as well as of Iran and Afghanistan.